 What were the biggest concerts The Beatles ever played?

-The Beatles had started by playing church halls, coffee halls and even private homes.
-Their Ed Sullivan appearance in February 1964 opened a huge new market had opened only confined by size of concert venues available.
+The Beatles had started by playing church halls, coffee halls, and even private homes.
+Their Ed Sullivan appearance in February 1964 opened a huge new market.
+This was now only confined by the size of the concert venues available.

-Sid Bernstein booked Carnegie Hall for two nights only to be swamped with demand big enough to fill concerts for several months.
-It was at this point that large outdoor venue became the most lucrative option, even those these were not designed for live music.
+Sid Bernstein booked Carnegie Hall for two nights, but there was enough demand to sell out concerts for several months.
+Large outdoor venues became the most lucrative option, even though they were not designed for live music.

 1. May 15th, 1965 - Shea Stadium